Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Tips for Celebrating Halloween with a Child on the Autism Spectrum

+Selecting Halloween costumes for an autistic child can be tricky if it’s not done with the utmost consideration.
 Let your child pick out a costume that works for them.
-If they love soft things, try a fuzzy costume onesie, if they love dinosaurs, let them be a T-rex.
-Whatever it is that gets your child excited, channel that into a costume!
+If they love soft things, try a fuzzy costume onesie; if they love dinosaurs, let them be a T-Rex.
+Whatever gets your child excited, channel that into a costume!
 Let your child practice wearing the costume at home to allow them to get used to it.

-2.)
-What to Expect
+2. Prepare for What to Expect

 Make sure your child knows what to expect.
-Talk about the trick or treating and exactly what your child should expect.
+Talk about trick-or-treating and exactly what your child should expect.
 Tell them several times in advance.
-Consider creating a visual schedule or countdown to the big day!
-Create a visual to show them or read them books about trick or treating to get them more familiarized with the process.
-If your child is overwhelmed with change, consider introducing activities and Halloween decorations gradually.
+Consider creating a visual schedule or countdown to the big day.
+Create a visual to show or read books about trick-or-treating to familiarise them with the process.
+If your child is overwhelmed with change, gradually introduce activities and Halloween decorations.

-Help your child practice for the big day by practicing putting on their costume and going through the routine of the day.
-Enlist the help of a neighbor or friend and have your child practice trick or treating in a familiar environment.
+One of the best safety tips for Halloween with a child on the spectrum is simply having a couple of practice rounds.
+Help your child practice for the big day by wearing their costume and going through the day’s routine.
+Enlist the help of a neighbor or friend and have your child practice trick-or-treating in a familiar environment.
 Use role play to practice receiving and giving treats.

-If your child does not enjoy trick or treating, or if you are choosing to stay home due to Covid-19 related reasons, consider other alternatives.
+If your child does not enjoy trick-or-treating, or if you are choosing to stay home for personal reasons, consider other alternatives.
 Take them to other Halloween-related activities in the community or consider a “not-so-scary” night in with their favorite movie and treat.

-Halloween looks different for every child on the autism spectrum and you know your child best.
-Use your best judgement and if you only stop at a few houses, that’s still a big win!
-Keep trick or treating short and comfortable if needed.
-Consider letting siblings (that might want to go longer) go trick or treating with a family member or friend.
-Whatever you choose to do and however you do it, remember to be flexible, do what is best for your child and family, and have fun!
+There is no one-size-fits-all when it comes to Halloween activities for an autistic child.
+It looks different for every child on the autism spectrum, and you know your child best.
+Use your best judgment, and if you only stop at a few houses, that’s still a big win!
+Keep trick-or-treating short if needed.
+Consider letting siblings (who might want to stay out longer) go trick-or-treating with a family member or friend.
+Whatever you choose and however you do it, remember to be flexible, do what is best for your child and family, and have fun!

 Tips for Passing Out Candy at Home

 Although awareness around autism spectrum disorder is growing, there may still be some households who do not have experience with children on the autism spectrum.
-Here are a few quick tips that you can share with your friends and family within your community to help support children with autism who may be out trick or treating.
+As an ABA Therapy provider, we encourage families to promote understanding and kindness in their communities.
+Here are some tips for supporting children with autism while passing out candy:

-• For the child who does not say trick or treat, please or thank you: They may be nonverbal or have delayed speech.
+• For Nonverbal Children: Some children may not say trick-or-treat, please, or thank you: They may be nonverbal or have delayed speech.

-Please be patient, accepting and kind.
-Have non-food items available for children with allergies.
+Please be patient, accepting, and kind.
+Make non-food items and candy alternatives for trick-or-treating available for children with allergies.

-Tips to Make Halloween Allergy/Food Sensitivity Friendly
+Tips for Making Halloween Allergy/Food Sensitivity Friendly

 • Glow bracelets